brick/ftp/README.md

 This repo has only 3 classes, in the `Brick\Ftp` namespace:

-- `FtpClient` is the main class to interact with a FTP server
+- `FtpClient` is the main class to interact with an FTP server
 - `FtpException` is thrown if any operation fails
 - `FtpFileInfo` is returned when listing directories

+## Quickstart

 ### Connect & log in